Welcome back, Rush Limbaugh, the Excellence in Broadcasting Network, the Limbaugh Institute for Advanced Conservative Studies.

 I know you don't talk to me, but I got an idea for you.

-If you do come out with this mini iPad, you remember when the when the the the iPad was first named, you remember what people thought of that?
+If you do come out with this mini iPad, you remember when the iPad was first named?

 So we need to rename the iPad and call it the MaxiPad and the new iPad the Mini.

-The iPad mini and then the maxi pad.
+The iPad Mini and then the MaxiPad.

 Yeah.

-Uh DJ in Gramercy, Louisiana.
+DJ in Grammercy, Louisiana.

-Welcome to the EIB network, hi.
+Welcome to the EIB Network.

 Thank you, sir.

-Look, uh, I wanted to watch the debate last night, but it wasn't available on any of the channels on my TV.
+Look, I wanted to watch the debate last night, but it wasn't available on any of the channels on my TV.

 Yeah.